If you’ve decided to build a greenhouse, you have one major decision to make: Do you build a lean-to greenhouse or a freestanding greenhouse?

 A Lean-to Greenhouse Gives You A Wide Open Backyard

 A lean-to greenhouse is tucked nicely out of the way next to your house, so that leaves most of your backyard open and available for other uses.

 In my case I have my 245 square feet of raised vegetable beds, nine fruit trees, raspberry patch, flower beds and an in-ground pond.

 But when it comes to location all is not rosy with having a lean-to greenhouse instead of a freestanding greenhouse.

-Location and Sun Exposure
+Location And Sun Exposure Can Be A Challenge

 With a freestanding greenhouse, you’re not tied to a particular location.
 Yes, you do have to work around whatever exists in your backyard such as trees and structures.